*Register before 15:00 on a weekday, to be seen on the same day.

 - NMC-registered Nurses

 We’re a new kind of NHS GP

-Our app means no more waiting weeks to see a GP, tackling busy reception phone lines, or time off work!
-Join the thousands of patients getting doctors notes, repeat contraception, referral letters and health advice all within a few taps on their phone.
+Our app means no more waiting weeks to see an NHS GP, tackling busy reception phone lines, or time off work!
+Join the thousands of patients getting doctors notes, repeat contraception, referral letters and health advice, all within a few taps on their phone.